 You will have a bulky dressing or splint.
-Do not remove the dressing or splint unless you are told to.
-Many people have a dressing on for 1-2 weeks.
+Do not remove the dressing or splint unless directed to by your surgeon.
+Each surgeon will have their own after care guidelines.

 Cover the dressing or splint with a plastic bag and seal the edges with tape when you shower.
-Do not take a bath until the incision heals, or until your doctor tells you it is okay.
-If you accidentally get the splint wet, call your doctor.
+Do not take a bath or submerge in water until the incision heals, or until your doctor tells you it is okay.
+If you accidentally get the dressing and/or splint wet, call your doctor.

 Wear loose fitting clothes that are easy to get your bandage through.